galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 > ![The Filter Tool form](../../images/filter_tool_defaults.png)
 {: .hands_on}

-It doesn't say anything about Filter being able to split a file into multiple files.
+It doesn't say anything about **Filter** being able to split a file into multiple files.
 It does look like we can use Filter to get only genes on the forward strand, or only genes on the reverse strand.
 We would have to run Filter twice, once for forward strand genes, and once for reverse strand genes.
 Let's do that.

-(You may have noticed during your search for tools that *all* tools have a similar look and feel.)

 > ### {% icon hands_on %} Hands-on: Run the Filter tool to get genes on the forward strand.
 >
 > * The filter tool has 3 fields:
 >
 >   1. **Dataset**: This pulldown will list any dataset from your history that this tool can work on.
 In your case that's probably only one dataset.
-Make sure this is set to your `Genes` dataset.
+Make sure this is set to your `Genes chr22` dataset.
 >   2. **Condition**: this free text field is where we specify which records we want in the output dataset.  *Enter* `c6 == "+"` in the text box.
 >      This specifies that column 6 (the strand) must be equal to (`==` is Python for *is equal to*) a plus sign.
 >   3. **Header lines to skip**: Leave this as `0`.
 Our dataset does not have any header lines.